rexray/config-generator/README.md

 rexray-config-generator is freely distributed under the [MIT License](http://github.com/kacole2/rexray-config-generator/LICENSE "LICENSE").
 See LICENSE for details.

 ## Support
 Please file bugs and issues on the Github issues page for this project.
 This is to help keep track and document everything related to this repo.
-For general discussions and further support you can join the [EMC {code} Community slack channel](http://community.emccode.com/).
+For general discussions and further support you can join the [{code} Community slack channel](http://community.emccode.com/).
 The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.